DanielChendyrov/abstract-factory-demo-unity/README.md

 * The player can create enemies by pressing the "q" or "e" button from the keyboard.
 * In one hand, when player select "e": abstract factory will create game object and this build random slow creep and fast creep.
 * In anthor hand, player select "q" create game object, the task of this game object is the same as when the player selects "e" but this create boss.
-** Player can create many gameobj to create enermy in screen.
+* Note: Player can create many gameobj to create enermy in screen.
   The monsters will move in a straight line along the positive x-axis and the player need to destroy them as quickly as possible when they are spawned.